robtweed/ewdGateway/README.md

   results:

   - *value*: value of global node (empty string if node does not exist or does not contain data)
+  - *exists*:
-  - *exists*: 0  = node does not exist
+    - 0  = node does not exist;
-              1  = node exists and has data value
+    - 1  = node exists and has data value;
-              10 = node exists but does not have a data value (ie it just has child subscripts) 11 = node exists, has data *and* has child subscripts
+    - 10 = node exists but does not have a data value (ie it just has child subscripts);
+    - 11 = node exists, has data *and* has child subscripts

   Example: